atorresgalvis/UITOTO/README.md

   You could use the module *Find DMCs* of the [**`UITOTO`**](https://atorresgalvis.shinyapps.io/MolecularDiagnoses/) Shiny app for identifying reliable DMCs.
-However, for very time-consuming searches, the command-driven version is strongly recommended.
+However, for very time-consuming searches ⏳, the command-driven version is strongly recommended.
 For this, you will need to use the `OpDMC` function.

   ``` r